jdamerow/hello-world/README.md

-# Hello World!

-This is my awesome repository, because:
+# This is the heading of my document

-- It's mine!
+This is a great way to publish documentation, if:

+- the documentation isn't too long.
-- I can share it.
+- I feel comfortable writing markdown.
-- It's beautiful.

-And I can also share the repository!
+- I don't need it to be very fancy.